 - Click the “Go to Site” button to go through to the lender’s site and review your options for a loan.

 - Apply.
 If you’re eligible and want to apply after reviewing the loan details, you can do so using the secure online form.
 You can usually see if the lender approves your loan in a few minutes and receive your funds on the same or next business day.

 What types of unsecured bad credit loans are available?

 There are a few different types of unsecured bad credit loans that you may want to consider:

-Payday loans.
-These loans are designed to cover you until you in the short term.
+These loans are designed to cover you in the short term.
 You can usually borrow between $100 and $2,000 and repay it between a period of 2 days and 12 months.
-Loans are unsecured and eligibility criteria is flexible, so if you have bad credit it usually isn’t a problem.
+Loans are unsecured and eligibility criteria are flexible, so if you have bad credit it may not be a problem.

-Cash advance.
 A cash advance is when you receive cash through a credit card, using an ATM withdrawal or at a branch, but have also come to be known as payday loans.
-Bear in mind, if you have bad credit, lenders will generally not approve you for a credit card.
+Bear in mind, if you have bad credit, lenders generally do not approve the issuing of a credit card.
 So, if you’re looking for a credit card cash advance, you already need to hold a card.
 For a payday loan, cash advance, you can search for a payday lender with a physical location.

 If you are taking out an unsecured, bad credit loan, here’s what you need to consider

 Before applying for an unsecured, bad credit loan, you should think about the following information: